-Bates College has an active array of student-run organizations in the arts.
-Below is a list of Dance and Arts specific clubs.
+Bates College an active array of student-run organizations in the arts.
+Below is a list of theater, dance, and arts-specific clubs that often interface with the department.
 To see descriptions of all student clubs please go to Student Organizations A-Z.

 The Bates Dance Club aims to connect more Bates students, faculty, staff, and members of the Lewiston-Auburn community with the world of dance.
 Specifically, we want members of the Bates community to experience styles of dance not offered through the college.
 Our club gives students a way to maintain or discover a love of dance in a way which is not dependent upon being a dance minor or a member of the Modern Dance Company.
 Based on input from Bates students and academic departments, we bring guest artists to campus to give workshops, performances, and lectures throughout the year.
 We also take advantage of performances going on in Lewiston, Portland, and Boston; and invite anyone interested to contribute to a student run/choreographed show put on during short term.
 Any and all levels of experience are welcome; the club environment is very laid back and friendly; we are always looking for people who like to dance!
 Visit our Facebook page!

 2B.E.A.T.S. is the only club on Bates Campus that covers Hip-Hop style dancing.
 We are centered around learning the different forms of Hip-Hop dancing, the culture behind it, and just having fun bustin’ a move.
 Open to anyone, regardless of experience, who is willing to teach, choreograph, learn, or just have some fun doing Hip-Hop!
 Those who choose to will also be able to perform throughout the academic year.
 There will be opportunities to hold classes for both the Bates and Lewiston/Auburn communities and to take master classes with professionals.
 So come join 2B.E.A.T.S. because everyone has a little Beyoncé in them!